pratibhabarad99/tools-shop/README.md

 # Tools Shop
 - An online tools shoping portal where you can buy &amp; sell any mechanic tools.
-- This application has 2 panels namely Admin & user panel.
+- This application has 2 panels namely Admin & seller panel.
 - Seller have to register themselves for uploading tools feed.
 - User can simply order from any place for its tool.
 - User pick tool, buy it, gets task completed.